 The Authority has formal processes in place to assess the credit worthiness of its clients including credit checks with credit reporting agencies.
 Fully performing receivables are considered to be of good quality when taking into consideration the security being held against the outstanding amount.

 Reconciliation of changes in the allowance for impairment of receivables:

-Balance at start of year 808 17
+Balance at start of year 1,188 808

-Doubtful debts expense 380 808
+Doubtful debts expense 65 380

-Amounts written off during the year (17)

-Balance at end of year 1,188 808
+Balance at end of year 1,253 1,188